 You’ve probably seen pictures of this place on Instagram showing the gate and clouds with a perfect mirror-like reflection (the ‘Gates of Heaven’) over what seems to be water.

 I hate to break it to you, but there is no pool of water here.
 Those reflection pics are all trick photos done with a pocket mirror.
 An ingenious local guy sits here all day and takes the same picture for everyone that comes through.

 Still, that doesn’t make the photos look any less amazing, in my opinion!
 I say go for it, but consider giving the guy a little tip if he helps you take lots of nice photos.

 Best Time To Visit

-If you want the very best photos, you’ll need to come to Lempuyang before sunrise, when the Mount Agung volcano isn’t hidden by clouds yet.
-There will be lots of other tourists at that time, so you’ll need to arrive well before sunrise, probably around 5 AM.
+If you want the very best photos, you’ll want to come to Lempuyang before sunrise, when the Mount Agung volcano isn’t hidden by clouds yet.

-If you’re not so interested in photography and you’d rather just avoid the crowds and still get some good photos, then the best time to visit is in the late afternoon before sunset, when most of the Instagrammers are gone.
+If you’re not so interested in photography and you’d rather just avoid the crowds and still get some good photos, then the best time to visit is in the afternoon, when most of the Instagram crowds have already left.

 How To Get There

-Lempuyang Temple is located in Karangasem, in the far eastern corner of Bali island.
+Lempuyang Temple is located in Karangasem, in the far eastern corner of Bali, Indonesia.

 The best place to base yourself for this is the Amed coast, since it’s only a 30 minute drive to Lempuyang.
 If you start from touristy places like Ubud and Canggu in south Bali, it’s a full 2 hour drive to Lempuyang.